team-sandiego/ohdeer/README.md

 Possible limitations of this app include:

-  Limited reports coming from rural areas where the population is scarce Users having little interest on taking time to fill out a report Users not being able to recognize certain species they see in order to describe them In the future, including traffic volume data and numbers of species data should be included as a temporal study to see the difference the app is making in regards to animal conservation
+  -Limited reports coming from rural areas where the population is scarce -Users having little interest on taking time to fill out a report -Users not being able to recognize certain species they see in order to describe them -In the future, including traffic volume data and numbers of species data should be included as a temporal study to see the difference the app is making in regards to animal conservation

 ## Data Sources